behu-kea/dat20-classes/week-1/html.md

+#### Naming HTML elements

+Why should we even name our html elements?
+Mostly it's for targeting when writing css and javascript.
+So fx if we wanted to change the text color of a `h2` tag.
+Then we would need to tell for what tag the text color should be changed.
+The same with js, if we wanted to change the text of an h2 we would need to select that element first.
+Here namin is super useful!

+There are 2 main ways of naming:

+1. **Class** - `<p class="user-name">Pernille Høegh</p>`
+   - The same class can be used for multiple elements
+   - You can use multiple classes on a single element
+2. **Id** - `<p id="user-name">Pernille Høegh</p>`
+   - Id's should be used for unique elements
+   - The same id should not be used for an element
+   - `id`'s should be very rarely used!

+Use hyphen between names (https://google.github.io/styleguide/htmlcssguide.html#ID_and_Class_Name_Delimiters) and always lowercase!
+So not `UserName` but `user-name`, `productList` to `product-list`

 ### HTML elements

 An html element is the tag together with the content.
 So fx `<p></p>` is just the `p` tag. `<p>This is the content</p>` this would be a `p` html element.